hulianyuyy/iLLaVA/README.md

 ### Video benchmarks
 `lmms-eval --model llava_onevision_training_free --model_args pretrained=/path_to_your_checkpoint,conv_template=qwen_1_5,model_name=llava_qwen_training_free,device_map=auto,max_frames_num=32,enable_illava_vit=True,illava_vit_k=3-4-5-6,itllava_vit_r=92,enable_illava_llm=True,illava_llm_k=2,illava_llm_r=0.70 --task your_benchmark  --batch_size 1 --log_samples --log_samples_suffix llava_onevision_7b --output_path ./log`

 Replace the `/path_to_your_checkpoint` with the path to your downloaded LLaVA-OneVision pretrained weights.
-Set the `task` as your target benchmark, which can be selected from [supported tasks](https://github.com/EvolvingLMMs-Lab/lmms-eval/blob/main/docs/current_tasks.md) of lmms-eval.
+Set the `your_benchmark` as your target benchmark, which can be selected from [supported tasks](https://github.com/EvolvingLMMs-Lab/lmms-eval/blob/main/docs/current_tasks.md) of lmms-eval.

 If you are difficult to visit `https://huggingface.co/` (e.g., in *China*), place `HF_ENDPOINT=https://hf-mirror.com` in the begining of your command.

-The log files are saved in `./logs`
+The log files are saved in `./logs`.

 ## ✨Visualization: the token merging process